KIAA1109

 Uncharacterized protein KIAA1109 is a protein that in humans is encoded by the KIAA1109 gene.

 This protein has a function that is not yet understood.
 KIAA1109 has 3 aliases, FSA (fragile site-associated) protein, MGC110967 and DKFZp781P0474.

+An ortholog of KIAA1109 has been found in Drosophila, responsible for regulating synaptic vesicle recycling and certain brain related functions.
+Drosophila exhibiting mutated KIAA1109 were unable to walk or stand upright for long periods and exhibited seizures, reminiscent of severe neurological defects.
+This led to it being given the name "Tweek", after a character in South Park.